auth0/docs/articles/best-practices/rules.md

 ### Don’t use conditional logic based on silent authentication to redirect to custom MFA provider

-Don’t use rules that determine whether to redirect to custom multi-factor authentication based on silent authentication as this can allow MFA to be skipped in some unusual circumstances.
-For example, do not do the following:
+Don’t use rules that redirect users to custom multi-factor authentication providers based on silent authentication.
+Doing so can lead to edge cases where the user can skip the MFA process.
+For example, we **do not recommend** the following:

 Silent authentication or “prompt === none”